 Babyproductmom.com is dedicated to helping you navigate the overwhelming world of baby gear so you can hone your registry and to-buy list to get just enough of the right stuff to feel equipped for the world’s most important job.

 I’ve been covering the baby products industry since 2001, when Consumer Reports called, asking me to write the 8th edition of Consumer Reports Best Baby Products.
 They were looking for the mother of young children to update this best seller.
 That was me.
 The only trouble was– I wasn’t an all-knowing baby products guru—far from it.

 That’s definitely not the way to gear up.
-Buying the best baby gear or registering for products the right way takes some homework and legwork (tip #2: read this blog and head to the store, just to see what’s what, even if you ultimately plan to register or buy online).
+Buying the best baby gear or registering for products the right way takes homework and legwork (tip #2: read this blog and head to the store, if you can, just to see what’s what, even if you ultimately plan to register or buy online).

 I’ve learned a lot about baby products from my own experience as a new mom and continue to do so through my baby gear rental and cleaning business.